Hawaii House of Representatives

 Legislators are elected to two-year terms and are not subject to term limits.
-As in many state legislatures in the United States, the Hawaii House of Representatives is a part-time body and legislators often have active careers outside government.
+As in many state legislatures in the United States, the Hawaiʻi House of Representatives is a part-time body and legislators often have active careers outside government.
 The upper house of the legislature is the Hawaii State Senate.

+According to Article III, section 4 of the Hawaii State Constitution, a legislator's term begins on the day of the general election and ends the day of the general election if a new member is elected.

-The last election took place on November 8, 2022.
+The last election took place on November 5, 2024.
+The next election will take place on November 8, 2026.

 Composition

+This is a list of individuals serving in the Hawaii House of Representatives following the November 2024 election, as well as the body's leadership.